 For even more security, you might consider a hardware wallet like Trezor or Ledger Nano.
 If you prioritize convenience and ease-of-access over security, you can also store your Bitcoin at your chosen broker.

-For example, Coinbase is known to offer top-rated security with its web-wallets.
+For example Kraken is known to offer top-rated security.
 This is because 98%-ish of its coins are held in cold storage and away from online servers.
-If opting for eToro, the broker does not give you the option of withdrawing your Bitcoin out.
-As such, you’ll store it with the platform until you decide to cash out.

 Trading Bitcoin CFDs